 The San Mateo County Community College District is required to provide "timely warnings" and a separate more extensive public crime log.
 It is these requirements that are most likely to affect the day-to-day lives of the campus community.
-The timely warning requirement is somewhat subjective and is only triggered when the institution appointees consider an incident to pose an ongoing "threat to the campus community" while the public log records all incidents reported to the Department of Public Safety.
+The San Mateo County Community College District will issue a timely warning when a situation arises that, in the judgement of the Director & Chief of Public Safety (or their designee), meets the criteria for publication outlined below.
+The instances in which a timely warning may be issued will be based on a case-by-case analysis of the reported crime.